ickhov/nhl-profile-dashboard/README.md

 This project displays basic information about NHL teams and players.

+## Running the Project

+In the project directory, run the following commands in order:
+1. `npm install`
+2. `npm start`

 ## Available Scripts

 In the project directory, you can run: